Skip to content

 MLP (3rd) - - - 3

-Ablation Study — Modality Fusion
+Ablation Study——Modality Fusion

-Fusion Strategy Description
+Fusion Method Description

-Text features only Sub-optimal; lacks visual discriminative signals
+Text Features Only Suboptimal; lacks visual discriminative signals

-Visual features only Weakest; lacks task instruction information
+Visual Features Only Weakest; lacks task instruction information

-Normalized concatenation Best; simple and effective
+Normalized Concatenation Optimal; simple and effective

 Key Findings